iachai02/devnotes/README.md

 - updated linkedin profile picture
 - created an HTML and CSS only website using a youtube tutorial
 - finished another VIM tutorial

+#### 2024-07-26
+- reviewed flexbox and html again
+- started on freecodeacademy course on javascript